-Data from Journal of the European Academy of Dermatology and Venereology - Curated by Marshall Pearce - Last updated 16 February 2017
+Data from Journal of the European Academy of Dermatology and Venereology - Curated by EPG Health - Last updated 25 April 2018

 Background: The relationship between psoriasis and associated diseases has drawn particular interest in recent years.
 To provide appropriate management of psoriasis from an early stage, it is necessary to include prompt diagnosis of concomitant disease and to prevent and treat any comorbidity found.
 Such an integrated approach also serves to ensure that the drugs used to treat associated diseases do not interfere with the management of psoriasis, and vice versa.